W3CBrasil/od4d-dev-env/README.md

 * Now you will be able to access the web app in your browser using the url [http://localhost:3000](http://localhost:3000)

+### Set up the test environment:

+In the set up of the development environment two virtual machines were create.
+One of the machines is the test environment.
+The goal of the test environment is to have an environment that simulates staging/production locally.

+To set up the test environment for the first time follow the steps below:

+	$ vagrant ssh # if you are not logged in the development machine yet
+	$ cd /project/sematic-repository
+	$ rake deploy:test
+	$ cd /project/rss-to-turtle
+	$ rake deploy:test
+	$ cd /project/od4d.org
+	$ rake deploy:test

+Now you will be able to access the web app in your browser using the url [http://10.0.0.3](http://10.0.0.3)

 ## Licence